useFormState

 <template>

-<div v-if="isSubmitted && hasErrors" class="error-summary" role="alert">
+<div v-if="state.value.isSubmitted && hasErrors" class="error-summary" role="alert">

 <h3>Please fix the following errors:</h3>